danigb/codingadventures/source/2014-10-15-playing-scales.html.markdown

 (play-recur (now) (scale :A3 :locrian))   => nil
 ~~~

 Yeah!
-Note: we use when because evaluate multiple expressions in order (first
+Note: we use `when` because evaluate multiple expressions in order (first
-we play the first note AND then we recur)
+we play the first note and then we recur).

 Lets try with `loop`: